Replicating Human Motivated Reasoning Studies with LLMs: LLM Parameters and Prompts

 \subsection{Prompts Used Within the Study}

 Because all text prompts regarding (1) information provided to participants about the topic, (2) motivations inductions, and (3) questions asked to participants are easily accessible in the original manuscripts and their appendices, they will not be provided here directly.
 For Study 1 \cite{Bolsen_Druckman_Cook_2014}, all information is provided in the main paper.
 In study 2 \cite{Bolsen_Druckman_2015}, all message information is provided in the appendix.
 In study 3 \cite{Druckman_Peterson_Slothuus_2013}, all information is provided in the main paper.
 In study 4 \cite{Mullinix_2016}, all information is provided in the supplementary materials.
+For a high-level summary of manipulations per study, see Table \ref{tab:studyoverview}.